-Many dog owners will tell you that their home was not complete without the addition of their canine friend.
-Having any pet is incredibly rewarding, and there's no substitute for the unmitigated attention and love that dogs show us.
+Many dog owners will tell you that their home was not complete until the addition of their canine friend.
+Having any pet can be incredibly rewarding, and there's no substitute for the unmitigated attention and love that dogs show us.
 If you're a new pet owner who's just starting a family, then you've probably found that selecting your first dog can be quite an involved process.
 It's best to start your search by familiarizing yourself with the calmest dog breeds that are known to be child-friendly.

-Today, a great deal of insight into a dog’s personality has been gleaned from its breeding history, which can often be traced back thousands of years.
+A great deal of insight into a dog’s personality has been gleaned from its breeding history, which can often be traced back thousands of years.
 If you have a child or are expecting one soon, the priority is to bring home a pooch that won’t intimidate or cause injury.
 Overly energetic and territorial dogs can pose a risk to young children.
 While there are many factors to consider, such as the basic characteristics of certain dog breeds, training, too, is beneficial for the new dog in your life, especially as a bonding exercise.

 Because every pup has a unique personality, there's no ordered consensus on the absolute calmest dog breed of all time.
 But over time, dog experts have been able to pinpoint breeds that are predisposed to being calm (and even a bit sluggish), which should help you on the search for your first fur baby.
-Just remember: even the laziest dog needs a few walks a day.

 The Bernese Mountain Dog, known for its confidence and its calm demeanor, used to help farmers with various tasks many years ago.
 Its loyalty and need for companionship make it a great breed for new pet owners and families.

-Many of the calmest dogs happen to also be some of the heaviest historically, like the gentle Bulldog, which can weigh up to 50 pounds.
+Many of the calmest dogs happen to also be some of the beefiest, like the gentle Bulldog, which can weigh up to 50 pounds.
 The American Kennel Club (AKC) also mentions that the Bulldog is known to be “a sweet and mellow pet who is fond of children,” making it a great option, especially when you have young ones in your home.